WarpWorks/warpjs-survey-tool-plugin/README.md

 - `relevantHigh` is for the list of questions of relevance with emphasis on answers with higher positions
 - `relevantLow` is for the list of questions of relevance with emphasis on answers with lower positions
 - `content` is the associated content linked to a result
+- `hideLogo` is used to hide the logo from the root page if set to `yes`